Designing the Future of Youth Mentoring

 skills.gif

-In order to help potential Everyday Mentors understand their role an the purpose of everyday mentoring training, we front-loaded foundational information to ground them in the purpose of Magnify through an easy, personalized onboarding process.
+To help potential Everyday Mentors understand their role and the purpose of everyday mentoring training, we front-loaded foundational information through an easy, personalized onboarding process.

 module.gif